jameszah/ESP32-CAM-Video-Recorder/README.md

 # ESP32-CAM-Video-Recorder
-Video Recorder for ESP32-CAM with http server for config and ftp server to download video
+Video Recorder for ESP32-CAM with http server for config and ftp server to download video, creating mjpeg avi file on sd card

 TimeLapseAvi